Our Jacobins: a Smorgasbord of News

 In practice,

+they're right.
 And that's a part of it.

-They were a great shame.
+They were right.
+Great shame.

 Yeah.